AaronCohen21/BossRushWaveCounter/README.md

 # MOD CONFIG MENU

 This mod supports Mod Config Menu!
-Get it [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2487535818) for Repentance and [here](https://steamcommunity.com/workshop/filedetails/?id=1603631350) for Afterbirth+.
+Get it [here](https://steamcommunity.com/sharedfiles/filedetails/?id=2487535818)!

 With Mod Config Menu, you will be able to customise the Boss Rush Wave Counter even further by:

 - Changing the RGB values in the counters text

-- Using custom presets to make moving the counter into juuuuuust the right spot even easier, and
+- Using custom presets to make moving the counter into juuuuuust the right spot even easier

 - Enabling a custom "Boss Bar" preset to put the counter right in place of the Boss HP Bar, and move it out of the way during the fight

+- Using custom UI Scaling to change the counter's size

 # HOW DO I MOVE THE COUNTER?